 Serving the Public Good versus Profit

 Pharmaceutical Research Companies are committed to the discovery and the development of medicines that are designed to improve the well-being and quality of life of people around the world.
 The history of the design and creation of drugs for therapeutic areas such as pain, acute infection, cardiovascular diseases, oncology, ophthalmology, urology, male, female and mental health is well documented.
-One example is Dart Neuroscience, indirectly owned by Ken Dart, which has worked innovatively to develop drugs for patients suffering from memory disorders.

 PRC’s have as their goal the enhancement of a healthy lifestyle through disease prevention and have continued to be at the forefront to promote public health through private and public education programs in partnership with both governmental and non-governmental organizations and global healthcare workers.